If you need to buy a Christmas gift for a food lover, here are 20+ of the best foodie gift ideas to inspire you!

 They are a highly concentrated essence of individual spices, that you can add to food and drink.
 They’re convenient, long-lasting, and just a little bit unusual!

 Spice Drops come in 30 different varieties, and there are also a range of collections to choose from.
 Or you could even make up your own selection for the personal touch.

-I reckon the Starter Collection (pictured above) with its own spice rack would make a fantastic foodie Christmas gift.
+I think the Starter Collection (pictured above) with its own spice rack would make a fantastic foodie gift.

 I’m still lusting after their beautiful tagines and slow cookers, but I also think that this Prospector Casserole would be a great gift for any foodie.
 It’s incredibly versatile and you can use it to fry on the hob, brown under the grill or cook in the oven.

-This is a real investment piece for any kitchen, and with a little care and attention it will last for years.
+This is a real investment piece for any kitchen, and will last for years with a little care and attention.

 Is the foodie that you’re buying for also a coffee lover?
 If so, I’ve got a great gift idea for you!

-The powerful motor and small footprint make it an ideal addition to any kitchen, and you can read my full review here.
+The powerful motor and dishwashable parts make it an ideal addition to any kitchen.
+Click here to check pricing on Amazon*.

 Cook books are a great gift choice -I always love receiving new recipe books at Christmas time.
 There’s a massive range of books on the market, so you’re sure to find something suitable.
 Here are a few suggestions: